 The Government sets the multipliers for each financial year for the whole of England.
 They normally change both multipliers every year in line with inflation and to take account of the cost of Small Business Rate Relief.

-In the year of a revaluation it is set at a level which will keep the total amount raised in rates after the revaluation, the same as before, plus inflation for the year.
+In the year of a revaluation, the multipliers are set at a level which will keep the total amount raised in rates after the revaluation the same as before, plus inflation for the year.

 Direct Debit payers have the option of four instalment dates, the 3rd, 10th, 17th and 24th of the month.
-If you wish to pay by this method please contact the Business Rates section to request a Direct Debit mandate.
+If you wish to pay by this method please contact the Business Rates section on 01785 619282 to set up a paperless Direct Debit or to request a mandate.

 If your rateable value changes during the year, or if other circumstances affecting the business change, a revised bill will be sent to you with new instalments, if appropriate.